-Did you watch the video on the right?
+Did you watch the video above?
 If not, this post will make a lot more sense if you do.

 If you’re like me, after watching, you sat back and thought, “Wow.”
 Wow what?

 Wow, I never realized what I was saying about my business, my services and my value by allowing ‘negotiating’ of my rates and policies.
 And I’m sure I’m not the only business to business service that finds themselves doing the same thing.
 In fact, I’m sure that even some of my fantastic clients have found themselves in situations where a potential client has tried to renegotiate their rates.
 Or had a current client voice concern over charges or the length of time it took to complete something in an attempt to lower the bottom line.

 As you watch the people in the video trying to lower the price of a dinner they already consumed, a DVD they want to purchase and my favorite, getting highlights that they don’t have to pay for until they figure out if they like them or want them again, you know that it’s highly unlikely these particular scenarios would ever occur.
 People would realize it was ridiculous to even think of.
 Yet these same people think nothing of asking a service provider for a free trial period, special ‘deals’ where they only pay a portion of the invoice with the rest due the next time they use you (if that ever happens) or a reduction in rates because they don’t think the work is ‘that’ difficult to warrant what you’re asking for.

 What really made me sit up and notice is the fact that at times when I’ve had potential clients approach me with these type of ‘deals’, instead of reacting like the business people in the video and insisting upon the payment due, I’ve actually negotiated and made special exceptions.
 And I called it good customer service.